 - Implement necessary changes

-- Observe if these changes make a positive difference towards making sure the problem doesn’t recur.
+- Observe if these changes make a positive difference to ensure the problem doesn’t recur.

 A Root Cause Analysis tool can analyze a particular system all at once.
-It is often used in complicated systems when multiple problems exist, as well as interrelated causes.
+It is often used in complicated systems when multiple problems and interrelated causes exist.

 5 Types of Root Cause Analysis Tools

 Some tools are for visualization, which helps you see and pinpoint root causes by presenting information in a newer format.
-Other methods require you to move beyond conventional factors to the true root cause.
-All of these RCA tools that we’re going to share will help you dig deeper and see your operations in a new light.
+Other methods require moving beyond conventional factors to the true root cause.
+These RCA tools will help you dig deeper and see your operations in a new light.

 Here are five unique Root Cause Analysis tools that most manufacturing and industrial-level companies use: